apache/shardingsphere/community/en/content/02-contribute/convention.md

 ## Development idea

  - Write extremely clean, simplify and graceful code.
-Fully agree with <Refactoring: Improving the Design of Existing Code> and <Clean Code: A Handbook of Agile Software Craftsma>.
+Fully agree with &lt;Refactoring: Improving the Design of Existing Code&gt; and &lt;Clean Code: A Handbook of Agile Software Craftsma&gt;.

 ## Code push conventions